 If you would like help finding a volunteering role, Lewisham Local Volunteer Brokerage service gives 1:1 support to help you find a suitable volunteering opportunity.

 Offer services for homeless people, those who are sofa surfing or in temporary accommodation.
-People can come to our Gateway centre to have a shower, do laundry and eat breakfast, access healthcare and get Advice & Support service for guidance through housing provision and benefits.
+People can come to the Gateway centre to have a shower, do laundry and eat breakfast, access healthcare and get Advice & Support service for guidance through housing provision and benefits.

 Local volunteers (“runners”) help people with tasks they can no longer do themselves.
 Runners can carry out a local grocery or amenities shop (maximum £30), pick up medication, provide befriending or help with small odd jobs.

-Lewisham Occupational Therapy
+Lewisham Occupational Therapy (OT)

 OT provide equipment and home adaptations (e.g. grab-rails, bath seats, perching stools) if you have any difficulty using the facilities in your home.